kweid-platfrom/frontend/README.md

-# QAID – Quality Assurance Integrated Dashboard
+# QAID – Quality Assurance Aid

 **QAID** is an all-in-one platform for managing the entire software testing lifecycle — from test case creation to defect tracking, AI-powered test generation, screen recording, and insightful quality metrics.
 Built for QA teams, developers, and product owners who value speed, traceability, and automation in modern software delivery.